limarodrigoo/fiber-rest-api/README.md

 # API Project Readme

-This project is an API developed using the Go language, Fiber framework, and MongoDB to manage transactions data.
-The API provides several endpoints to interact with transaction information stored in the database.
+This project is an API developed using the Go language, Fiber framework, and MongoDB to manage bitcoin transactions data.
+The API provides several endpoints to interact with transaction information stored in the database consumed of [Blockchain](https://www.blockchain.com/)'s API.
 Below are the details of each endpoint and the expected responses.

 ## Endpoints